-If none of these brackets work for your application there is a universal bracket that you construct like an erector set, these are great if you are not certain what generator you have and will fit just about any generator to alternator configuration.
+If none of these brackets work for your application there is a universal bracket that you construct like an erector set.
 Take a look here

 If you prefer to use your original generator here are some tips how to convert to 12 volts.